hyp3rd/hypercache/README.md

 ### Performance

-HyperCache is optimized for performance.
-It uses a read/write lock to synchronize access to the cache, with a custom implementation of a concurrent map.
 Running the benchmarks on a 2019 MacBook Pro with a 2.4 GHz 8-Core Intel Core i9 processor and 32 GB 2400 MHz DDR4 memory, the results are as follows:

 ```bash